- Jerry Hedges (guitar)

 But that’s now, and this was then, when waiting was excruciating; another song as good as the other could be on the way, the job of contemplating the soon-to-be plethora of social media best ofs made even harder . . .

 (Image: the Jiants with bassist)

 Alas, if there is a plausible explanation for the Jiants only ever recording two songs, my wild conjecture is that internally the band pulled in two very different artistic directions; so-much-so that ‘She’s My Woman’ doesn’t even sound like the same band.
 In fact, given the excellent ‘Tornado’ was made without one, the only justifiable reason for getting a bassist would be in attempt—failed as it evidently turned out—to solve the problem by creating a casting vote.

-This hypothesis—if I may use a long word to add more credibility where there is none—certainly explains the thoroughly awful aspects found on the B-side, and some of the better on the A.
+This hypothesis—if I may use a long word to add more credibility where there is none—certainly explains the by comparison lacklustre nature of the B-side.